Best Garden Solar Lights

 Q: Why Should You Clean the Solar Panel?

 Several garden solar lights that were documented on this list come with an integrated light and solar panel.
 Cleaning the light was just addressed but what about the solar panel?
-Not only should you perform maintenance on this as well, it could be even more vital.
+Not only should you perform maintenance on this as well, but it could also be even more vital.
 The reason for this is debris and any other substance that gets on a solar panel can negatively affect its performance.
 What happens is this debris acts as an obstruction when the solar panel is attempting to gather energy from the sun.

 To remove any dirt or debris that is present, use either a dry or damp cloth to gently wipe down the surface.
 Stay away from abrasive materials, such as bleach and Brillo pads, as well.
 If the panel is excessively dirty, you could clean it with glass cleaner.